kodarn/Sparsnas/README.md

 ## Experiment 2: Controlling input data
 ![Experiment 2](Docs/Experiment2.jpg?raw=true "Experiment 2")
-Next up is to use our Arduino-based "Led blink helper tool" we built earlier to see what happens to the columns.
+Next up is to use our Arduino-based "Led blink helper tool" we built earlier.
 We remove the black electrical tape and attach the sensor to the led on the breadboard.
 Looking at the packet dump above we can very easily conclude that the sensor sends one packet every 15'th second.
 If we configure our helper-tool to blink once every minute, we would have four packets per blink.
 (To reduce space I have removed duplicate 'NewCnt' packets.
 Thats why the 'Cnt' column isn't sequential.)

 ```
 Len ID Cnt Fix Fixed    PCnt Data NewCnt      Crc16